Cheap Sanitary Products

 Look for cheap alternatives to branded painkillers

 Many need to take painkillers to combat period pains (sadly yet another monthly cost).
-But don't assume you need to go for meds marketed specifically for period pain.
+But don't assume you need to go for branded meds, or those marketed specifically for period pain.

 It's often possible to save by shunning branded products and opting for a generic (unbranded or own-brand) equivalent.
 It's the 'active' ingredient that matters – the rest is largely irrelevant (unless you've certain allergies), though liquid capsules work quicker and some taste different.
 See our Cheap Medicines guide for full info.